dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 }
 ```

-In the `onCreate(Bundle savedInstanceState)` method, initialize the `mFunctions` variable, remove the deprecated `initialize` method and request an access token from Firebase Function to initialize the SDK.
+In the `onCreate(Bundle savedInstanceState)` method, initialize the `mFunctions` variable, remove the deprecated `initialize` method, and request an access token from Firebase Function to initialize the SDK.

 ```java
 mFunctions = FirebaseFunctions.getInstance();